xdevs23/BluEmerald/README.md

 # BluEmerald
-A blue, flat and shiny theme
+A dark, blue and flat theme.

 ### License